Ford partners with Zipcar to supply cars to campuses

-Aug 31 Ford Motor Co (F.N) said it partnered with Zipcar Inc ZIP.O to supply its vehicles to the car-sharing company's core customer base at more than 250 university campuses throughout the United States.
+BANGALORE Ford Motor Co said it partnered with Zipcar Inc to supply its vehicles to the car-sharing company's core customer base at more than 250 university campuses throughout the United States.

 Zipcar is a leader in car-sharing services that allow customers to rent cars at an hourly or daily rate.
 Customers need to pay an annual membership fee as well.